omaskery/server-saver/README.md

       without signals (for platforms that don't support them).
 - [ ] Add some utility executables for use with the managed executable launcher for starting/stopping a VM on a cloud provider (e.g. Google Cloud).
+- [ ] Add an IP whitelist to prevent the server waking up every time a web-crawler pings it
+- [ ] Make the idle period more configurable